Why you can trust Jerry

 If the seller refuses to lower the price or the potential buyer is no longer interested in buying the home after the findings of the appraisal, the deal could easily fall through.

-Therefore, most of the time, the buyer is responsible for paying the appraisal fee if the deal falls through.
+Therefore, most of the time, the buyer is responsible for paying the appraisal fee—this includes paying for appraisal if the deal falls through.

 When the buyer is responsible